mercmobily/simpledblayer/README.md

       people.insert( {id: 1, name: 'Tony', surname: 'Mobily', age: '39' });

-The plain object `people` will have several methods (`people.update()`, `people.select()`, etc.) which will manipulate the table `people`.
+The plain Javascript object `people` will have several methods (`people.update()`, `people.select()`, etc.) which will manipulate the corresponding table `people`.
 There are no types defined, and there are no "models" for that matter.
 Each created object will manipulate a specific table on the database, and _application-wide, there **must** only be one SimpleDbLayer variable created for each database table_.

-When you create `people`, SimpleDbLayer keeps track of the layer created and creates an entry in its internal registry, based on the database table's name. _This means that you can only create one layer variable per table_. **Attempting to create two different layer variables for the same table will result in an error being thrown.**
+When you create `people`, SimpleDbLayer keeps track of the layer created and creates an entry in its internal registry, based on the database table's name. _This means that you can only create one layer variable (a plain Javascript object) per table_. **Attempting to create two different layer variables for the same table will result in an error being thrown.
+Only one plain Javascript object per DB table is allowed.**

+In an applicatiom, you will typically want to define those store objects in a module so that any other module can `require` them.

 # Create a DB connection